idiap/facereclib/docs/experiments.rst

 Other arguments
 ---------------

+For some applications it is interesting to get calibrated scores.
+Simply add the:

+* ``--calibrate-scores``

+option and another set of score files will be created by training the score calibration on the scores of the 'dev' group and execute it to all available groups .
+The scores will be located at the same directory as the **nonorm** and **ztnorm** scores, and the file names are **calibrated-dev** (and **calibrated-eval** if applicable) .

 During score computation, the probe files usually will be loaded on need.
 Since file IO might take a while, you might want to use the argument: